MissVeronica/um-woo-predefined-fields/README.md

 ## UM Settings
 UM Settings -> General -> Account
-Select single or multiple Woo Fields for User Account Page Edit.
+1. Predefined Fields Woo - Account Form Fields for User Edit - Select single or multiple Woo Fields for User Account Page Edit.
+2. Predefined Fields Woo - Countries for User selection - Select single or multiple Woo Countries for User selection.
+No selection use all available countries.

 ## Translations or Text changes
 Use the "Say What?" plugin with text domain ultimate-member.